rbind/likan/content/en/teach/found_sci_res/_index.md

 - The Process of Scientific Research
     - Chambers, C. (2017). *The seven deadly sins of psychology: A manifesto for reforming the culture of scientific practice*.
 Princeton, NJ: Princeton University Press.
     - Evans, J. S. B. T. (2016). *How to Be a Researcher: A strategic guide for academic success*.
-East Sussex: FA: Routledge.
+East Sussex, FA: Routledge.
     - Hock, R. R. (2009). *Forty studies that changed psychology: Explorations into the history of psychological research* (6 ed.).
 New Jersey, NJ: Pearson Education.
     - Stanovich, K. E. (2013). *How to think straight about psychology* (10 ed.).
 Boston, MA: Pearson Education.